nankinese/nankinese.github.io/index.md

 - how to say 'good bye'? [click to view detail](/sample_page)
   {% include embed-audio.html src="audio/sample.wav" %}

+- how to say 'up'？

+  {% include embed-audio.html src="audio/UP.m4a" %}

 ---